Ford Mustang (third generation): Powertrains

 Engines for the 1979–1982 models included the 88 hp 2.3 L Pinto inline-four, 109 hp 2.8 L Cologne V6 (made by Ford of Germany), and the 140 hp Ford small block engine back in 1982 with the moniker of 5.0 L and with its front fenders badged as such.
 All were carried over from the Mustang II line.
 Shortly after the model year started an 89 hp 3.3 L straight-six engine was available.
 Supplies of the 2.8 L V6 proved inadequate leading to it being discontinued in late 1979.
 A new 132 hp 2.3 L turbo four-cylinder, debuted that offered similar horsepower to the V8.
 The 2.3 and 2.3 L turbo, as well as the V8 models, could also be optioned with the newly developed TRX handling suspension that included Michelin 390 mm tires and accompanying metric-sized wheels.

 Following the second oil crisis in 1979, the 302 V8 engine was dropped in favor of a 4.2 L (255 cu in) V8 that delivered better fuel economy.
 The 255 was the only V8 offered in 1980 and 1981.
 Basically a sleeved-down 302, it produced 120 hp, the lowest power ever for a Mustang V8.
 The 255 was mated only with the three-speed automatic transmission.
 This meant the 2.3 L Turbo was the sole "performance" engine.
-The turbo 2.3, plagued with reliability issues, was an option through 1981.
-It was dropped for 1982 in the United States, while remaining available in Canada.
+Plagued with reliability issues, it was an option until calendar-year 1981 in the United States while it remained available in Canada.
 An improved version would return in the new-for-1983 Turbo GT.

-The Traction-Lok limited-slip differential was available for the first time in 1981, with all engine combinations.
-A Tremec five-speed manual option arrived late during the 1980 model year, available only with the 2.3 L four-cylinder engines.
+Appearing first in 1981, the optional Traction-Lok limited-slip differential was compatible with any Mustang powertrain.
+Additionally, a Tremec five-speed manual option arrived late during the 1980 model year, available only with the 2.3 L four-cylinder engines.